Mitchell-Hess/FlexLivingAssessment/README.md

 ## Google Reviews Integration

-Google Reviews integration was explored but not implemented.
-The Google Places API requires:
-- Business verification and API key setup
-- Per-request costs (approximately $0.017 per review fetch)
-- Complex OAuth flow for business owner verification

-For this assessment, the focus remained on the Hostaway API integration with extensible architecture that could accommodate Google Reviews in the future.
+I looked into integrating Google Reviews but decided against it for this assessment.
+The Google Places API needs business verification, costs money per request, and requires a complicated OAuth setup.
+The current architecture is built to support it later if needed, but for now the focus is on Hostaway which already provides comprehensive review data across multiple booking platforms.

 ## License